vocdoni/docs/docs/protocol/entity-metadata.md

 #### Nested entities

-In the `keys` example above I suggested `vndr.vocdoni.supported_entities`.
+In the `keys` example above I suggested `vndr.vocdoni.entities.trusted`.
 Which is a key that points to an `Entities curated list`.

 This allows each entity to define its own list of trusted/child/supported entities.
 Is a very simple discovery/filtering/reputation mechanism that we can make use of while we wait for more complex Identity support.